 Dollar Shave Club, a popular D2C grooming brand, focused on the combination of D2C business model with the subscription revenue marketing model.
 It helped them to develop one of the top subscription businesses.
 The brand also pays attention to customer feedback, which is an important tactic to analyze customers’ needs and learn how to grow clients’ satisfaction.

 Top 5 D2C Brands Successful Cases

 Let’s analyze successful direct-to-consumer cases of some of the leading brands.
 We will go through the brands’ D2C strategy examples across different industries.
 Let’s analyze practical examples of successful strategies by popular brands in the following categories:

 - Healthcare (CBD industry)

-Warby Parker, an eyewear D2C brand and one of the pioneers in D2C model, knows how challenging it is to make people buy eyeglasses without trying on a number of choices before finding that right one.
+Warby Parker, an eyewear D2C brand and one of the pioneers in the D2C model, knows how challenging it is to make people buy eyeglasses without trying on a number of choices before finding the right one.
 The company found its answer to the issue.
 On their website they are making a great deal for customers: try 5 frames at home for free.

 The company also appeals to Gen Z and Millenials by being socially conscious.
 For every purchased pair of glasses, they would donate one pair to a person in need.

 Kannaway, the first company to begin research on the potential benefits of the cannabis Sativa plant.
 The company sells CBD-based products as health supplements mainly.

 In this specific field, it is especially important to set a transparent direct-to-consumer communication.
 There is still research going on, and people are not yet ready to fully accept the product — simply because of the lack of knowledge or being misinformed.

 Kannaway D2C company was the first to address the United Nations & World Health Organization about CBD and in 2018 was the first direct sales company to offer CBD products to European markets.